eduardodiez/Machineries/README.md

 ## Introduction

+This document explaining how we chose the forecast for 20 cases about the way in which six participants do exercises according to data [from this link](http://groupware.les.inf.puc-rio.br/har#weight_lifting_exercises) to finally submit the forecast as the final part of the project.

+We'll talk of the predictors that were selected as "features" to develop the model and about the various training methods we used whose results were compared and provided aid to make the final decision based on the accuracy they showed.

 The goal of your project is to predict the manner in which they did the exercise.
 This is the "classe" variable in the training set.